modrobert/SecureChatAnywhere/README.md

 Action ->

-Encrypt - Encrypts the current plaintext with the selected key and copies the output to the clipboard.
+Encrypt - Encrypts the current plaintext with the selected key and copies the output to clipboard.
-Decypt - Decrypts the current ciphertext with the selected key and copies the output to the clipboard.
+Decypt - Decrypts the current ciphertext with the selected key and copies the output to clipboard.
 Clear - Clears both left and right window panes.
 Generate key - This will create a random AES 128 bit key using the [KeyGenerator](https://docs.oracle.com/javase/8/docs/api/javax/crypto/class-use/KeyGenerator.html) class in Java.
 List keys - Lists current keys as parsed from SecureChatAnywhere.keys.txt during program launch.
 Edit keyfile - Will use the desktop function to open the SecureChatAnywhere.keys.txt file using the OS associated editor selected for the txt file type.
 Quit - Quits the program.

 Help ->